Queenie Foote

 Queenie Foote (1857 – April 25, 1937), born Eliza S. Nestel, was an American performer, sometimes also billed as The Fairy Queen.

 Early life

 Eliza S. Nestel was from Fort Wayne, Indiana, the daughter of blacksmith Daniel Nestel and Henrietta Goebel Nestel.
-She was a dwarf.
+Both Nestel and her brother, Charles, had dwarfism.
 Her parents immigrated to the United States from the Kingdom of Prussia; they were both quite tall.
-She began making public appearances as a child with her older brother Charles, who was also a dwarf, under the management of William Ellinger, and with their father as chaperone.
+She began making public appearances as a child with her brother Charles under the management of William Ellinger, and with their father as chaperone.

 Career

 Foote and her brother Charles W. Nestel, known as "Commodore Foote", toured in the United States, Canada, Mexico, and Europe.
 They met with Abraham Lincoln at the White House in February 1864.
 While in Washington, she was the object of an anatomical study, along with her brother and others.

 They met Queen Victoria.
 They were seen with the Lilliputian Comic Opera Company, working with other performers, including fellow little people Commodore Nutt, Admiral Dot, and Jennie Quigley.
 Charles rejected the "sideshow" label, saying "My sister and I played only the best of concert and dramatic stages, and neither of us every played in any circus or sideshow," adding "We were actors, not freaks."In 1895 she helped another brother sell jewelry in Ohio.
 She was injured in 1909; by 1912 they had retired to Fort Wayne.